Estimates of loss function concentration in noisy parametrized quantum circuits: Discussion

+Additionally, we introduced a general lower bound on the variance of noisy circuits.
+This bound is derived by restricting the mixing speed of $\Varr^L$ to prevent it from reaching its asymptotic limit.
 We subsequently employ this approach to introduce QResNets, an initialization strategy analogous to small angle initializations \cite{Zhang22, Wang23, Park24, Park24_2} that can effectively mitigate the occurrence of barren plateaus.
 Moreover, we demonstrate that an analogous procedure can be applied to noise maps, establishing a formal connection between weak noise and QResNets.
 This enables us to derive BP-free QResNets as stochastic unravellings of sufficiently weak noise maps.
 Notably, since these unravellings are not necessarily unitary, this approach can yield BP-free architectures beyond unitary circuits, encompassing more complex models such as those employing linear combinations of unitaries (LCU) \cite{Heredge24}.

-Lastly, we numerically investigate the scaling of $\Varr^\infty$ in the presence of non-unital noise, demonstrating how the introduction of extensive entanglement can exacerbate noise-induced concentration.

 Future research may extend our findings by relaxing the local 2-design property of the unitary layer.
-This would broaden the applicability of our results to a wider range of quantum circuits, beyond hardware-specific designs.
+Such a generalization would broaden the domain of applicability of our results beyond hardware-specific designs, but it would primarily offer a technical refinement without altering the conceptual insights gained in this work.
 Furthermore, recent studies have established a connection between the absence of concentration and classical simulability for both ideal \cite{Cerezo24} and noisy \cite{Mele24} quantum circuits.
 While these results often focus on strictly contractive noise models, our work suggests a potential avenue for combining these concepts, extending their validity to more complex noise environments.
-A representation of our contributions is depicted in \cref{fig:summary}: our framework offers timely answers to several open questions related to concentration phenomena in quantum circuits and provides valuable insights into the optimal utilization of near-term and early fault-tolerant quantum devices, thus guiding the community towards the effective application of the variational quantum computation framework.
+A representation of our contributions is depicted in \cref{fig:summary}: the non negative matrix approach offers a new and timely answers to several open questions related to concentration phenomena in quantum circuits and provides valuable insights into the optimal utilization of near-term and early fault-tolerant quantum devices, thus guiding the community towards the effective application of the variational quantum computation framework.